uday03meh/todo-app/README.md

 # [Live Link](https://tudus.vercel.app)

-### This is a simple todo app built using React and styled with HTML/CSS.
+### This is a todo app built using React and styled with HTML/CSS.
 It allows users to add tasks, store them in local storage, mark them as completed, and delete them

 ## Features